akhilsukh/soot-vscode/README.md

 # README
-# This is the readme.txt for this theme
+# This is the my dark theme for VSCode.